indigo-dc/bdocker/doc/installation.md

 # Installation

-## Instalation using pip
+## Installation using pip

 At the moment the only way to install Bdocker is by using pip as local repository, we will provide a better solution soon.
     ```
     $pip install .
     ```
-## Instalation and configuration through the use of an Ansible role
+## Installation and configuration through the use of an Ansible role

 An Ansible role has been developed that can, at the moment, install configure and deploy Bdocker into a SGE cluster.
 The role and further information about how to use it can be used can be found at [ansible-role-bdocker](https://github.com/indigo-dc/ansible-role-bdocker).